MarioLegenda/domain-event-factory/README.md

 ### Introduction

-This tool makes handling events from domain object easy with annotations.
+This tool makes handling events from domain objects easy with annotations.

 ### Requirements